ae9is/ezsam/packages/cli/README.md

 * [Segment Anything](https://github.com/facebookresearch/segment-anything)
 * [Segment Anything HQ (SAM-HQ)](https://github.com/SysCV/SAM-HQ)

 For the best results use the biggest model your GPU has memory for.
+ViT = Vision Transformer, the model type.
+From best/slowest to worst/fastest: ViT-H > ViT-L > ViT-B > ViT-tiny.

-From best (slowest) to worst (fastest): ViT-H > ViT-L > ViT-B > ViT-tiny (SAM-HQ only)
+Note: ViT-tiny is for SAM-HQ only, you must use the `--hq` flag.

 ## Development